OmarMiniesy/Notes/Windows/Active Directory/Objects.md

 - Users have _SIDs (Secure IDs)_ and _GUIDs_.
 - Users are _security principles_.

+When a user logs in and correctly authenticates, an access token is created.
+- This token contains the user's security identity and group membership.
+- This token is presented whenever the user interacts with a process.

 Some attributes for users:
+- `UserPrincipalName UPN` :  This is the primary logon name.
+Its composed of their account name followed by the domain name, or the user's email address.
-- `sAMAccountName` :  This is the user's logon name.
+- `SAMAccountName` :  This is the user's logon name.
 It must be unique within the domain and with length less than or equal to 20.
-- `userPrincipalName` :  This is another username for the user object that is composed of their account name followed by the domain name.
+- `SIDHistory`: Has previous SIDs for the user object if moved between domains.
+The final SID is added to this attribute, and the new SID is set in the `objectSID` attribute.

+##### Local Accounts

+These are stored locally on a server or workstation, and are assigned rights on that host individually or via groups.
+These users are stored in the `Users` folder.
+- Since these are local accounts, the right are only granted for that specific host and won't work across the domain.
+- They are *security principles* for resources on a specific host.
+- This [list](https://learn.microsoft.com/en-us/windows/security/identity-protection/access-control/local-accounts#default-local-user-accounts) has the default user accounts.

 ---
 ### Machines